- Writers’ Guidelines

 - Submitting Queries and Assigned Articles

-Texas Parks & Wildlife, the Outdoor Magazine of Texas, is a monthly magazine published by Texas Parks and Wildlife.
+Texas Parks & Wildlife, the Outdoor Magazine of Texas, is a monthly magazine published by the Texas Parks and Wildlife Department.
 We are looking for strong, well-researched and eloquently written stories on all aspects of the Texas outdoors.
 Texas Parks & Wildlife covers state park destinations, conservation issues, trends, and such outdoor activities as fishing, hunting, camping, bicycling, canoeing and hiking.
 Keep in mind that we publish many features that don't necessarily fit into the categories listed below.

-- This front-of-the-book department is a collection of short (100-700 words), lively articles covering news and trends in the outdoors across the state.
-We particularly welcome submissions from freelancers for this department.
+- This front-of-the-book department is a collection of short (100-300 words), lively articles covering news and trends in the outdoors across the state.

 - Skill Builder

 - How do you tie fishing knots?
 Train your dog to avoid rattlesnakes?
 Pack a first-aid kit?
 These authoritative how-to lessons (700 words) brief readers on a variety of outdoor skills.

-- As the title indicates, this award-winning department (1,000 words) encompasses a wide range of stories, mostly with a touch of history.
-We’ve run profiles of people who’ve left a legacy on the Texas outdoors (wildlife artist Orville Rice, duck hunting guide and conservationist Jimmy Reel); legends (tales of the Big Thicket), and lore (the horned lizard and other natural history pieces).
+- This department (1,200 words) encompasses a wide range of stories, mostly with a touch of history.
+We’ve run stories on people who’ve left a legacy on the Texas outdoors (wildlife artist Orville Rice, duck hunting guide and conservationist Jimmy Reel), legends (tales of the Big Thicket), and lore (the horned lizard and other natural history pieces).

 - State Parks

 - These destination pieces (1,500-2,500 words) cover a Texas state park in a compelling way that would make readers consider visiting it.
 Stories have included “Glorious Goliad,” bass fishing at Possum Kingdom and hiking in Pedernales.
 Stories should convey a strong sense of place, weave in the natural history of the park and describe the primary activities.
 Include a sidebar on facilities, how to get there, and reservations phone number.

 - Conservation stories

 - Stories have included “Crabbers Sing the Blues: A Losing Season for Blue Crab” and a feature on the fate of the prairie dog.
 These pieces must be informed by good science and reflect a balanced approach.
 Include quotes from experts at TPWD, reliable research universities or elsewhere.